 Ellis also coached nationally ranked junior players, four- and five-star USTA players and NCAA Division I tennis players.

-Jeremy Ellis currently serves as the youth pastor of Crossroads Christian Church in Wintersville, Ohio, where he lives with his wife and four children.
+He currently serves as the teaching pastor of Grace Point Christian Ministries in Wintersville, Ohio, where he lives with his wife and four children.